cultureandempire/cultureandempire.github.io/cande.md

 This isn't the case with closed, commercial products, where backdoors can survive for many years.
 One of the world leaders in asymmetric security products is EMC Corporation, which owns [RSA Security](http://en.wikipedia.org/wiki/RSA_Security).
 It makes SecurID tokens, which are widely used to protect access to corporate networks, and a commercial library, BSAFE, widely used in products.

 Since at least 2006, these products used a random number generator called Dual_EC.
-This algorithm was chosen by the National Institute for Standards and Technology (NIST), despite it being extremely slow.
+This algorithm was chosen by the National Institute for Standards and Technology (NIST), despite its being extremely slow.
 Some cryptographers suggested at the time that it had weaknesses -- in other words, you could predict the keys it would generate.
 Nonetheless, NIST standardized it, and that standard went through the International Standards Organization (ISO) in Geneva, becoming a government-approved standard worldwide.
 EMC shipped its products and these went into widespread business and official use.

 Then in September 2013, [the New York Times wrote](http://arstechnica.com/security/2013/09/new-york-times-provides-new-details-about-nsa-backdoor-in-crypto-spec) that, "an algorithm for generating random numbers, which was adopted in 2006 by the National Institute of Standards and Technology (NIST), contains a backdoor for the NSA."
 Not only had the NIST accepted the NSA's recommendations of a weak, slow algorithm.
 They had effectively given the NSA sole authorship of the standard.